yuchdev/Articles/articles/personal/sol-invictus-03.md

 "We're talking to him right now" he said, "you and me"

 Then I thought that he might be an ordinary madman.
-Or rather, a deeply religious person.
+Or rather say, a deeply religious person.

 "And what does he tell you?"